utahnu/obs_dev/hist221/12 The Rise and Fall of American Hegemony.md

 Strong economic growth

-> The era of big government is over.
+> "The era of big government is over.
 But we cannot go back to the time when our citizens were left to fend for themselves.
+Instead, we must go forward as one America, one nation working together to meet the challenges we face together.
+Self-reliance and teamwork are not opposing virtues; we must have both.
+I believe our new, smaller government must work in an old-fashioned American way, together with all of our citizens through state and local governments, in the workplace, in religious, charitable and civic associations.
+Our goal must be to enable all our people to make the most of their own lives -- with stronger families, more educational opportunity, economic security, safer streets, a cleaner environment in a safer world."
 >
 > \- Bill Clinton - 1996 State of the Union Address

-- [ ] finish Clinton's state of the union
+- [x] finish Clinton's state of the union

 ---